Bachelor of Science in Marine Sciences

 Dauphin Island Sea Lab logo

-A cornerstone of our Marine Sciences program is the 'Semester by the Sea' at Dauphin Island Sea Lab (DISL), where students spend their spring semester of junior or senior year taking coursework with the option of living in residence.
+A cornerstone of our Marine Sciences program is the 'Semester by the Sea' at Dauphin Island Sea Lab (DISL), where students spend the spring semester of junior or senior year taking coursework with the option of living in residence.
 Other nearby natural marine laboratories include the Mobile Tensaw Delta, Mobile Bay, barrier islands and the deep water off the Gulf coast.
 This unparalleled opportunity brings you face-to-face with marine systems from muddy salt marshes to coastal reef communities and introduces you to different types of cutting-edge marine technology and sampling techniques.

 Careers in Marine Sciences